minermanNL/Portfolio/information.md

 *   Displays a list of melodies, likely stored in Firestore.
 *   `MelodyCard.tsx` is probably used to display individual melodies.
 *   May include search and filtering capabilities (not explicitly shown but mentioned in the blueprint).
+*   Provides an organized view of generated and saved melodies.
+*   Allows users to easily find and access their musical creations.

 ### AI Melody Generation: